TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 11/2 Corinthians 11.7.md

 ---

-Or did I commit a sin in abasing myself that ye might be exalted, because I preached to you the gospel of God for nought?
+Or did I commit a sin in humbling myself that you might be exalted, because I preached to you God's Good News free of charge?